DEVSMSM/AutoFarm/README.md

 AutoFarm({
 Client: client, // Type Client
 ChannelID: "", // ID Text Channel
+Pass: "", // To Get Pass Contact With Owner Package
-Time: 15, // Type Time With Second
+Time: 50, // Type Time With Second But For OwO Must Be 50 Second
 OwO: true // If true Account Will Play
 })